flaxsearch/BioSolr/swat4ls_demo/README.md

 >: cd ~/Projects/BioSolr/swat4ls_demo/tools
 >: java -jar swat4ls-webapp-1.0-SNAPSHOT.jar server webapp.yml
 ```
+You'll straight away notice something new - lots of additional checkboxes (you might need to reload your page).
+These are present because our webapp has noticed that we have additional ontology fields in our data.

 Now let's go back to our earlier searches.
 If you remember, we tried looking for `lung cancer` and we got 31 results.
 We should be able to do the same search again, and get the same results.